Preparatory Committee for Indonesian Independence: Background

-In two sessions from May to July 1945, the Investigating Committee for Preparatory Work for Independence (BPUPKI) decided on Pancasila as the ideological basis of independent Indonesia, and produced a draft constitution.
+In two sessions from May to July 1945, the Investigating Committee for Preparatory Work for Independence (BPUPK) decided on Pancasila as the ideological basis of independent Indonesia, and produced a draft constitution.
 With the war turning against them, the Japanese, who were occupying Indonesia, decided to grant independence in order to create problems for the returning Dutch colonial authorities.
 The plan was that Java would become independent in early September, followed shortly by the rest of the country.
 On 7 August, the day after an atomic bomb was dropped on Hiroshima, Lt.
 General Hisaichi Terauchi, commander of the Japanese Southern Area who was based in Saigon, gave permission for the formation of the Preparatory Committee for Indonesian Independence (PPKI).

 On 9 August, the day of the atomic bombing of Nagasaki, the Japanese authorities flew future president Sukarno, Mohammad Hatta and BPUPK chairman Radjiman Wediodiningrat to Da Lat, French Indochina for a meeting with General Hisaichi Terauchi, the commander of the Southern Area.
 He promised Indonesian independence would be granted on 24 August, and appointed Sukarno chairman of the PPKI.
-After delaying discussion of the extent of independent Indonesia when setting up the BPUPK, the Japanese finally clearly stated it would include the whole of the former Dutch East Indies.
+After delaying discussion of the extent of independent Indonesia when setting up the BPUPK, the Japanese finally clearly stated it would include the whole of the former Dutch East Indies, an idea the PPKI took over from the BPUPK.
 The three men flew back to Indonesia, arriving on 14 August.
 The Indonesian underground rejected any independence gifted by the Japanese, preferring to win it through force of arms.
 However, on 17 August 1945, two days after the Japanese surrender, Sukarno declared independence.

 Membership

 Most of the 21 committee members appointed by the Japanese belonged to the older generation.
-Unlike the BPUPK, whose members only came from Java, the PPKI had representatives from Eastern Indonesia (under the control of the Japanese navy) and Sumatra.
-The membership comprised:
+Unlike the BPUPK, whose members only came from Java, the PPKI had representatives from Eastern Indonesia (under the control of the Japanese navy) and Sumatra (under the 25th Army).